PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 ### So, when will the numerals change?

-1.6.1.0 is the forthcoming major version, to be released in June.
-It changes a few things in the way things work internally but keeps all retrocompatibility intact, so modules and themes that worked with 1.6.0.14 will continue to work with 1.6.1.0.
+1.6.1.0 is the forthcoming major version, which should be released in the coming weeks.
+It brings a few changes in the way things work internally but it keeps all retrocompatibility intact, so modules and themes that worked with 1.6.0.14 will continue to work with 1.6.1.0.

 Starting with 1.6.1.0, new versions of PrestaShop will use the new SemVer-inspired numbering scheme.